A look at the damage caused by illegal devices and how to spot them.

 Disposables need to be taken to a WEEE recycle point.
 Recently, Totally Wicked teamed up with Veolia who responsibly recycle these devices.
 So, that means that you can take your used up kits to any Totally Wicked store or the TECC shop here in Accrington.

 In order for illegal vapes to become less available there are several changes that the government need to put into place.
 Firstly, tougher checks need to be done at the border to stop the initial importation of these kits.
-Also, fines for selling them, especially to children, need to be more severe.
-Currently, retailers can be fined up to £2,500 if they’re caught.
-This should be limitless and increase for repeat offences.
+Also, increased fines for selling devices, especially if caught selling to children.

 The temptation to buy illegal disposables is usually the difference in cost, with knock offs and bigger kits being much cheaper than the 600 puff compliant ones.
-But, there is a legal way to save a fortune on single use vaping!
+But, there is a legal way to save whilst vaping disposable style devices!

-The biggest brands in disposables also produce pre-filled pod alternatives.
+The biggest brands in disposables have released a range of pre-filled pod alternatives.
 These kits have a separate battery that you can keep and recharge.
-The packs of pods are usually sold in 2s, which slashes the cost of your vaping in half!
+And the packs of pods are usually sold in 2s, which slashes the cost of your vaping in half!
 They’re also much better for the environment.

 Here’s three devices from the most popular disposable names: